tanner-johnson2718/MEME_ETH_LAB/P2.1/README.md

-# P2.1 Userspace and Command Line tool Exploration

-# Sysfs exploration
+# Using Sysfs to play with RPI Eth Devices

 ## Sysfs entry of `/sys/class/net/eth0` (Interface)